Michael Harris II Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (5.00).
+- The Nationals have a 5.00 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to surrender 242 total home runs at a rate of 1.5 per game (most in the league).
+- The Nationals surrender the most home runs in baseball (243 total, 1.5 per game).

-- In his last outing on Sunday against the Atlanta Braves, the righty threw 4 2/3 innings, giving up four earned runs while surrendering five hits.
+- In his last time out on Sunday, the righty tossed five innings against the Atlanta Braves, giving up one earned run while surrendering three hits.

+- The 24-year-old has put together a 6.00 ERA and 4.8 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.